Elchurross/Matchstick_2019/README.md

 # Matchstick_2019
-PLay at the matchstick game versus one AI
+Play at the matchstick game versus one AI